Budgeting and money management at university

 Cost of living in Nottingham

-We're based in the Midlands.
-It's one of the cheapest regions to live as a student in the UK (National Student Money Survey 2022).
+We're based in the Midlands, the cheapest region to live as a student in England (National Student Money Survey 2024).